HIGHLIGHTS-Russia sanctions, energy, food - what the G7 agreed | Headlines

 "We invite all likeminded countries to conside34r joining us in our actions," the communique said.
 ENERGY

+"In coordination with the IEA, we will explore additional measures to reduce price surges and prevent further impacts on our economies and societies, in the G7 and globally," the communique said.
+"We encourage producer countries to increase their production to decrease the tension in energy markets, and in this context welcome OPEC's recent responses to tightening international markets.
+We call on them to continue action in this regard."

-"... we commit to end new direct public support for the international unabated fossil fuel energy sector by the end of 2022, except in limited circumstances clearly defined by each country consistent with a 1.5 degree Celsius warming limit and the goals of the Paris Agreement," the G7 communique seen by Reuters said.
+"... we commit to end new direct public support for the international unabated fossil fuel energy sector by the end of 2022, except in limited circumstances clearly defined by each country consistent with a 1.5 degree Celsius warming limit and the goals of the Paris Agreement," it said.
 "In this context and with a view to accelerating the phase out of our dependency on Russian energy, we stress the important role increased deliveries of LNG can play, and acknowledge that investment in this sector is necessary in response to the current crisis."

 "In these exceptional circumstances, publicly supported investment in the gas sector can be appropriate as a temporary response ..."
 "We commit to achieving a fully or predominantly decarbonised power sector by 2035," the communique said.